obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 Apply a thin and even bead of liquid gasket to the surfaces indicated in the service manual and carefully join your case halves together.
 Once again, it goes on straight or not at all.
-As soon as you have the case surfaces mated, clamp them together and start replacing the case bolts.
+As soon as you have the case surfaces mated, clamp them tightly together and start replacing all thirteen case bolts.

+The case bolts are a variety of lengths.
+An easy rule of thumb to determine that you're using the right length bolt in a particular hole is to simply check that it has a between 1 and 2 cm sticking out if you insert it without turning.
+If you can insert it flush, it's obviously too short of a bolt; if it only slides in a bit and leaves more than 2cm sticking out, then it's too long.

 ## Install Idler and Complete Kickstart